 Figure 13.
 Mature tree alongside the pedestrian path, facing southwest piers.
 Both sections are capped by flat roofs (Figure 14).
 The northeast wing is two stories high, while the southwest wing is a one-story, covered boat dock.
 The two-story portion is made of board-formed concrete.
-The exterior is punctuated by a semi-regular grid of metal fixed, double-hung, and pivot-sash windows.
-The building is accessed by three metal doors.
+A semi-regular grid of metal fixed, double-hung, and pivot-sash windows punctuates the exterior.
+Three metal doors access the building.
 One door is on the first floor level of the southeast (primary) façade, and the other two are on the second floor level on the northeast façade - both are reached by a metal stairway with pipe railings.
 The primary entrance is sheltered by cantilevered concrete canopy.
 A PVC pipe and canvas canopy covers the walkway from the wharf to the main entrance.
-The one-story boat dock section of Building 15 is made of a combination of boardformed concrete and corrugated metal panels (Figure 15).
-Its southeast façade is essentially a window wall, comprising fixed steel industrial windows with operable pivot-sashes.
-A double-leaf metal door with solid metal transom is located in the center bay; it is accessed by a metal walkway and railing.
+The one-story boat dock is made of a combination of board-formed concrete and corrugated metal panels (Figure 15).
+Its southeast façade is essentially a window wall punctuated by several steel industrial windows with operable pivot-sashes.
+A double-leaf metal door with a solid metal transom is located in the center bay; it is accessed by a metal walkway bounded by a railing.
 Another metal door is located on the southwest façade.
 The northwest façade includes a dock and three projecting piers.

 Building 15: Building 15 is located near the southeast corner of Seaplane Lagoon, on Ferry Point Road, and it is a contributor to the NAS Alameda Historic District.
-Building 15 is described here because the new fixed pier that would be constructed as part of the proposed project would be located approximately 120' north of it.
+Building 15 is described here because the new fixed pier that would be constructed as part of the project would be located approximately 120' north of it.